MSP: Multi-Stage Prompting for Making Pre-trained Language Models Better Translators: Experiments

 \subsection{Setup}

-\paragraph{Pre-trained LM.} We used a multilingual GPT-2 (mGPT)~\cite{radford2019language} model as the pre-trained language model in all our experiments.
-The mGPT model is trained using the Megatron-LM toolkit~\cite{shoeybi2019megatron}~\footnote{\url{https://github.com/NVIDIA/Megatron-LM}} on the mC4 dataset~\cite{xue2020mt5}, which contains massive web crawled data covering 101 languages.
-The model consists of 24 transformer layers, and the hidden size $d$ of the model is set to 1,024.
-We used the same tokenization and vocabulary as the mT5 model~\cite{xue2020mt5}.
-The number of parameters of the mGPT model is about 560M.~\footnote{We release our checkpoint at \url{https://huggingface.co/THUMT/mGPT}.}

-\paragraph{Datasets and Evaluation Metric.} We conduct experiments under three settings to verify our proposed method: \begin{itemize} \item \emph{Low-Resource Translation}: We conduct experiments on Bg$\leftrightarrow$En, Es$\leftrightarrow$En, It$\leftrightarrow$En, Ru$\leftrightarrow$En, and Zh$\leftrightarrow$En translation directions.
-We used the TedTalks dataset~\cite{qi2018and} for both training and testing. \item \emph{Medium-Resource Translation}: We used the WMT14 English-German (En-De) dataset as the training corpus for the medium-resource translation task, which consists of 4.5M sentence pairs.
-The test set is \texttt{newstest2014}. \item \emph{High-Resource Translation}: We used the WMT20 English-Chinese (En-Zh) dataset as the training corpus for the high-resource translation task, which consists of 28M sentence pairs.
-The test set is \texttt{newstest2020}. \end{itemize} We used case-sensitive BLEU~\cite{papineni2002bleu} as the evaluation metric.
-The BLEU score is calculated using the \textsc{SacreBLEU} toolkit~\cite{post2018call}.\footnote{Signature: nrefs:1|case:mixed|eff:no|tok:13a|smooth:exp|\\version:2.0.0}
+\paragraph{Datasets} We conduct experiments on Romanian-English (Ro-En), English-German (En-De), and English-Chinese (En-Zh) translation tasks to verify our proposed method.
+For the Ro-En translation task, we used the WMT16 Romanian-English dataset, which consists of 0.6M bilingual sentence pairs and 2M back-translated sentence pairs.\footnote{ \url{http://data.statmt.org/rsennrich/wmt16_backtranslations/ro-en}} We used \textit{newsdev2016} as the development set and \textit{newstest2016} as the test set.
+For the En-De translation task, we used the WMT14 English-German dataset, which consists of 4.5M sentence pairs.
+The development set is \textit{newstest2013} and the test set is \textit{newstest2014}.
+For the En-Zh translation task, we used the WMT20 English-Chinese dataset as the training corpus, which consists of 28M sentence pairs.
+The development set is \textit{newstest2019} and the test set is \textit{newstest2020}.
+The details of preprocessing and postprocessing are given in Appendix~\ref{sec:appendix_proc}.